-When reading the comments on the LifeClever article, Clark of Pop Wuping adds one further mistake that I completely agree with, neglect.
-Portfolios should be keep up-to-date.
+In the comment thread on the LifeClever article, Clark of Pop Wuping adds a further mistake that I completely agree with, neglect.
+Portfolios should be kept up-to-date.
 If nothing else, this can highlight a progression of your skills.
-I often find myself cringing at the standard of my past work, and suspect I’m not alone.
+I often find myself cringing at the standard of past work.
+I reckon I’m not alone.

-As for Chanpory’s third mistake (no CV), Seth Godin gives an interesting point of view in his article: Why bother having a resumé?
+As for Chanpory’s third mistake (no CV), Seth Godin gives an interesting point of view in his post: Why bother having a resumé?

 “Great people shouldn’t have a resumé.